 Before we blame these invaluable police dogs, it’s the handlers that release these working K-9s more frequently on blacks than whites.
 At the time of the investigation, 25 officers handling K-9s were white, and only one was black.
 Racism, seriously, needs to end!

-The Dog Bite Rate Increased to 300% During Covid-19 Pandemic (NCBI)
+The Pediatric Dog Bite Rate Increased to 3 times Higher than Expected During Covid-19 Pandemic (University of Liverpool)

 Covid-19 was difficult for everyone.
 We spent more time together as families and often experienced lockdowns that stressed everyone, including the dogs.
-Emergency rooms experienced a 300% increase per 1000 visits during this painful event.
+Emergency rooms experienced a 3 times increase in pediatric visits during this painful event.

 Not only did people spend more time at home, but people also made a mad rush to adopt dogs and cats.